Social Services

 NorthTec

-Demonstrate the ability to work in a bi-cultural context and acknowledge the centrality of Te Tiriti o Waitangi in social work.
+Demonstrate the ability to practice social work in a bicultural context and acknowledge the centrality of Te Tiriti o Waitangi.

-Apply anti-oppressive social work values, knowledge and skills to complex situations to stimulate personal and social change in a range of contexts.
+Apply anti-oppressive social work values, knowledge and skills to diverse and complex situations.

 What you need to know first